nd1012/wan24-Crypto/README.md

 **CAUTION**: Be aware of the patent US10402172B1!

-### Online seeding

-The `RngOnlineSeedTimer` is a hosted service, which receives fresh seed bytes in an interval from an URI by sending a GET request.
-The basic implementation is highly customizable and uses `https://qrng.wan24.de/seed/qrng256.bin` per default.
-The first seed will be received during startup, and then refreshed about every 8 hours.

-**CAUTION**: Be aware of the patent US10402172B1!
-The used default seed service is free and private and comes without any warranty!

-`https://qrng.wan24.de/seed/qrng256.bin` contains 256 fresh CSRNG generated
-bytes about every 60 seconds.
-The CSRNG will be seeded with fresh QRNG bytes every 8 hours.
-When using this service, the best practice would be to combine the received seed with random bytes from `RND`, which is the default behavior of `RngOnlineSeedTimer` and may be disabled by setting `XorRnd` to `false`.

-**TIP**: By giving a pre-configured `HttpClient` to the constructor, you may also pre-define headers to send (for authentication, for example), to attach to any online seed service, which returns a binary stream.
-If the returned value is a JSON object, for example, you'd need to extend the `RngOnlineSeedTimer` class and override the `RequestSeedAsync` method in order to be able to use the result.

 ### Some words on secure seeding

 A PRNG isn't enough, and even a CSRNG isn't enough, if the RNG's seed is not